 The list is in a .csv file (sorted by Campground Type, then State, then Name), so it can loaded as-is into various GPS systems.
 With a little basic knowledge and use of Excel or other spreadsheet program, you can open the file and separate the campgrounds by Organization and load each type along with a corresponding icon.

-The zipped file that you download contains both the POI list and a file containing the map icons we use on our maps and a set formatted for CoPilot Mobile.
+The zipped file that you download contains both the POI list and files containing the map icons we use on our maps and a set formatted for CoPilot Mobile.

 We offer two lists: one for the US (includes Alaska and Hawaii) and one for Canada.

 Read the FAQ